xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 Consider the assignment statement `x = 2 * y + 3`.

-In a compiler, we want the target CPU to execute  this assignment at EXECUTION time.
+In a compiler, we want the target CPU to execute  this assignment at _execution_ time.
 The translator itself doesn't  do  any arithmetic ... it only issues the object code that will cause  the CPU to do it when the code is executed.
 For  the  example above, the compiler would issue code to compute the expression and store the